Seattle Wrongful Death Attorney

 Potential Compensation in a Seattle Wrongful Death Claim

-Even though a wrongful death lawsuit must be filed by the personal representative of the deceased individual’s estate, any damages awarded are on behalf of the deceased’s surviving family members.
+While a wrongful death lawsuit must be filed by the personal representative of the deceased’s estate, any compensation awarded is meant for the surviving family members.

 Economic Damages